3n0ugh/Python-Notes/5-Counting Systems.md

          # output: 1980 = '7bc'
       ```
 - Binary
-   - It has just 2 symbol.
+   - It has just 2 symbols.
 (0, 1)
-   - We can count numbers with power of 2.
+   - We can count numbers with a power of 2.
       ```python
          (0 * (2 ** 0)) + (0 * (2 ** 1)) + (1 * (2 ** 2)) + (1 * (2 ** 3))
          # output: 12